 I’m going to go out on a limb here and say that having someone live with you for weeks is SLIGHTLY DIFFERENT than a weekend visit (right?
 Am I right?).
 After a few days, once he’d settled in, I quickly settled in too, right back into the my cherished routine… and now my poor brother has a front row seat to the inner workings of my daily life that no one else in my family has ever really seen.
 And he is BAFFLED by me.

 The food thing is probably the biggest thing, which is why I’m bringing it up here.
+I usually get my food from Omega Pizza & Wings and I really wanted my brother to try out the food from there.

 He’s always known that I like to cook and bake but I don’t think he realized until he moved in, how much I am consumed by this hobby.
 Hell, I don’t think I even really realized it until he walked into the living room his first Saturday morning here and saw me on the couch, watching a cooking show, a food magazine open next to me (okay, two magazines open), surrounded by a fort of cookbooks and an iPad open to Pinterest on the coffee table.
 He stopped and said, “Uh, this is kind of intense.”
 And I glanced around me at all of my happy things and blinked at him, formerly oblivious to the den of insanity I create every weekend morning.